For the last five years, A$AP Mob fans have been running the well dry while awaiting A$AP Rocky‘s next studio album.

 While Rocky could have been complacent making the psychadelic trap and pop rap that gained him his following in the first place, evident on LONG.LIVE.A$AP and AT.LONG.LAST.A$AP, he went out on a limb.
 By including deeply introspective lyricism and erratic production, while also expanding on the techniques he was already familiar with, TESTING resulted in an evergreen project that will continue to change fans’ minds for years to come.

-As we wait for Rocky’s ‘All Smiles,’ take some time to revisit his most experimental, career-altering album below!
+As we wait for Rocky’s ‘Don’t Be Dumb,’ take some time to revisit his most experimental, career-altering album below!